THE BLUE PLAQUE ROUTE

 Pre train travel, trade was done along rivers and canals.
 This diminished with the age of steam and former wharf sites along the river fell into disrepair.
 Nassington Station opened on July 25th 1879 with two platforms and waiting rooms.
 The first passengers here headed off to Kings Cliffe and back again and soon the railway became part of village life.
 By the 1950s the service was not deemed viable though and the station closed.
 The Naylor Benzon Ironstone Quarry continued to use the service to move ironstone on the railway until 1971, however, at which point their two engines, Ringhaw and Jacks Green, moved to pastures new.

-• The LNWR : - the London and North Western railway ran from Rugby to Peterborough East Station and the Great Northern Railway took you to the North Station in Peterborough.
+• London and North Western Railways: - the LNWR ran from Rugby to Peterborough East Station and the Great Northern Railway took you to the North Station in Peterborough.

 For most, train trips were a luxury.
 Now just the Station House remains and the odd bridge along the route (you'll see one later, have no fear).